ArturAssisComp/tractian-challenge/README.md

 sensor and status.
   - Use BloC to manage the state of the filter to handle the increase of complexity (for this project, it was not necessary and not allowed)
+  - Highlight the matches, specially the string matches
+  - Study the possibility to maintain the subtree of any match for string search when there is no match with its inner sub elements.
+With the match highlighting, this feature would satisfy the use case of a user that wants to find an intermediate element but also access its inner elements
 - Add functionality
   - Add a double tap functionality to expand all the subtree of the double tapped element.
 The same to collapse it.